-This course focuses on the nature of evidence as it relates to the pretrial and trial process, including: witnesses, hearsay, admissions and confessions, and the exclusionary rule.
-Emphasis is placed on specific types of evidence: circumstantial, documentary, physical, documentary and recorded.
+This course focuses on the nature of evidence as it relates to the pretrial and trail process, including: witnesses, hearsay, admissions and confessions, and the exclusionary rule.
+Emphasis is placed on specific types of evidence: circumstantial, documentary, physical, and recorded.
 Prerequisite: CCJ 1020.
-Lec.
-Hrs.
-040 Lab Hrs.
-000 Other Hrs.
-000
+Lecture Hrs: 040 Lab Hrs 000 Other Hrs 000